particle-iot/docs/src/content/getting-started/integrations/community-integrations/ifttt.md

 # {{{title}}}

-The [IFTTT](https://ifttt.com/) (If This Then That) to Particle service is planned for removal.
+The [IFTTT](https://ifttt.com/) (If This Then That) to Particle service is no longer available.

 You can, however, still use IFTTT by using Webhooks.
 This document shows how.

 ## New event published